16 of the Most Luxurious Presidential Suites Around the World

 Ashford Castle in Ireland

 It’s hard not to feel like European royalty when staying in any room of an 800-year-old castle, but the Reagan Presidential Suite manages to take that experience up a notch.
 Named after President Reagan, a personal friend of the former owner, the split-level suite is located in the oldest wing of the Irish castle and boasts an original fireplace, an antique George III-style four-poster bed, and original portrait art.
 It’s easy to pretend you’re a member of the royal family with 24-hour housekeeping, a complimentary bar, and a gift delivered daily.
-Make sure to visit these stunning Irish islands while you’re there.

 The Beverly Hilton in Los Angeles